Get hands-on experience with 20+ free Google Cloud products and $300 in free credit for new customers.

 📇 Agent Card: The Digital Business Card

-Much like robots.txt or service registries in microservices, the Agent Card enables automatic discovery — no hardcoded integrations needed.
+Much like robots.txt guides web crawlers or service registries help in microservice architectures, the Agent Card enables automatic discovery and understanding of an agent's offerings and interaction protocols, significantly reducing the need for hardcoded integrations and fostering dynamic collaboration.

 🧩 Task: The Unit of Collaboration